jchefdeville/books-recommendations/README.md

 # books-recommandation
-Books recommandation in Python using Amazon Books Dataset from Kaggle website
+Goal : Books recommandation in Python using Amazon Books Dataset from Kaggle website

-Open for contribution, but let me finish first what I'm writing :)
+Open for contribution, read opened issues
 I probably won't do the frontend part, feel free to do it !

 ```